 Edits triggered by spellcheck from the right-click menu are also saved to the app's undo/redo history, allowing accurate retracing of your typing actions.

 2.5.5 Autocorrect on iOS

-On the iOS version of WriteMapper, you can use the built-in autocorrect and suggestion capabilities to correct your typing mistakes as you go along typing.
+On the iOS versions of WriteMapper for iPad and iPhone, you can use the built-in autocorrect and suggestion capabilities to correct your typing mistakes as you go along typing.

 2.6 Emoji Support

 Everyone's finding more and more uses for Emojis, as an increasing number of apps and operating system ecosystems begin to support their use.